 - Use fine-tipped tweezers to grasp the tick as close to the skin's surface as possible. - Pull upward with steady, even pressure.
-Don't twist or jerk the tick; this can cause the mouth-parts to break off and remain in the skin.
+Don't twist or jerk the tick; this can cause the mouthparts to break off and remain in the skin.
 If this happens, remove the mouth-parts with tweezers.
 If you are unable to remove the mouth easily with clean tweezers, leave it alone and let the skin heal. - After removing the tick, thoroughly clean the bite area and your hands with rubbing alcohol, an iodine scrub, or soap and water. - Dispose of a live tick by submersing it in alcohol, placing it in a sealed bag/container, wrapping it tightly in tape, or flushing it down the toilet.
 Never crush a tick with your fingers.

-Poison Oak and Stinging Nettle - From the BAWT Wilderness Leadership Training Course Guide Poison oak is a common allergenic plant that grows up to waist height or higher and has three connected leaves.
+Poison Oak and Stinging Nettle

+Poison oak is a common allergenic plant that grows up to waist height or higher and has three connected leaves.
 The leaves are often reddish purple and shiny, however they are green in the early season.
 Poison oak grows around the base of trees, around rocks, alongside trails and water sources.